Mega Delhi heist: Accused single-handedly carried out an 18-hr-long nefarious task | www.lokmattimes.com

 New Delhi, Sep 30 Lokesh Sriwas, who was arrested in Chhattisgarh in connection with the sensational heist in ...

-New Delhi, Sep 30 Lokesh Sriwas, who was arrested in Chhattisgarh in connection with the sensational heist in Delhi wherein jewellery worth over Rs 20 crore was burgled, had bought a disc cutter machine and hammer, along with a screwdriver and pliers.
+New Delhi, Sep 30 Lokesh Sriwas, who was arrested in Chhattisgarh in connection with the sensational heist in Delhi wherein jewellery worth over Rs 20 crore was burgled, had bought a disc cutter machine and hammer, along with a screwdriver and pliers to single-handedly carry out an 18-hour-long nefarious job.

 His entry into the store occurred at approximately 10.45 p.m. on September 24, and he exited around 5 p.m. the following day.